Korchy/1d_material_select/README.md

 If "Exact Number" option is on, searching is made for all materials without numeric postfixes (.001).
 Ex: "Material.001", "Material.002" and "Material" will be find in search.

+**Principled to Viewport**

+For all materials in the scene if the material has the "PrincipledBSDF" node copy its "Base Color" input color to the Material Viewport color

+**Viewport to Principled**

+For all materials in the scene if the material has the "PrincipledBSDF" node copy the Material Viewport color to the "PrincipledBSDF" node "Base Color" input color

+Current version
+-
+1.2.0.

 Blender version
 -
 2.79

 Version history
 -
+1.2.0
+- Added two functions:
+  - copy Principled BSDF node Base Color input color to the Material Viewport color
+  - copy the Material Viewport color to the Principled BSDF node Base Color input color

 1.1.1
 - Integrated to the NA 1D Tools